|

 You can search with just names but SSN is much

-faster particularly for fairly common names.
+faster – particularly for common names.
+Army

-Army Registers in the 1970s 80s for the
+Registers in the 1970s – 80s for the Regular

-Regular Army Active List contained SSNs.
+Army Active List contained SSNs.
+Additionally,

-Additionally, when the services switched to SSNs
+when the services switched to SSNs in place of

-were also included in promotion lists published
+included in promotion lists published in the

-in the Congressional Record during Senate
+Congressional Record during Senate

 4.1